4nd3r/tiny-matrix-bot/README.md

 ### Trigger

-Bot sets environment variable `CONFIG` and executes script.
+To get the trigger, bot sets environment variable `CONFIG` and executes script.

 Script output MUST contain
-[Python compatible regular expression](https://docs.python.org/3.7/library/re.html#regular-expression-syntax), which will execute or "trigger" script.
+[Python compatible regular expression](https://docs.python.org/3.7/library/re.html#regular-expression-syntax), which will execute or "trigger" the script.

 Matching is case-insensitive.